Sodium Isn't Just for Cramps: How Much You Actually Need (and Why)

 When does sodium matter?

-If your workout is under 60 minutes, you probably don't need to think about it.
-Your body has enough sodium on board to handle a shorter effort.
+Under 60 minutes, you don't really need to think about it.
+Your body has enough sodium on board to handle a shorter effort without intentional replacement.

-The exception is heat — if it's hot out, even a 45-minute run can leave you sweating enough that some sodium helps (more on this below).
+The exception is heat.
+If it's hot, even a 45-minute run can leave you sweating enough that some sodium helps.
+Heat compresses the timeline.

-The simple rule: if you're fueling carbs, you're fueling sodium too.
+The simple rule: if you're fueling for the duration, you're fueling sodium too.

 NOTE

-If you're doing a 45–60 minute workout and taking in some carbs (which you should be, even if just for gut training), the fuel itself probably has sodium in it.
+If you're doing a 45 to 60 minute workout and taking in some carbs (which you should be, even if just for gut training), the fuel itself probably has sodium in it.
 Most gels and drink mixes do.
 So you're covered without thinking about it.
-The "under 60 minutes, don't worry about sodium" rule assumes you're not going out of your way to add extra — not that you're avoiding it entirely.
+The "under 60 minutes, don't worry about sodium" rule assumes you're not going out of your way to add extra, not that you're avoiding it entirely.

 Find your sodium baseline

-• Low sweater (~400 mg/h) — You rarely see salt stains on your gear or skin.
+- Low sweater (~500 mg/h).
+You rarely see salt stains on your gear or skin.
 Your sweat is there, but it doesn't leave much behind.

-• Moderate sweater (~700 mg/h) — You notice some salt marks on your hat, shirt, or skin after longer or more intense efforts.
+- Moderate sweater (~1,000 mg/h).
+You notice some salt marks on your hat, shirt, or skin after longer or more intense efforts.
 Nothing crazy, but it's visible.

-• Heavy sweater (~1,000 mg/h) — There's grit on your face when you wipe it.
+- Heavy sweater (~1,500 mg/h).
+There's grit on your face when you wipe it.
 Heavy white crust on your kit.
 Your eyes sting when sweat runs into them.
 People have probably commented on it.

 Your Sodium Baseline (mg/h)